Council Advocacy Priorities 2022-23

 Advocacy is the process through which we work to advance our interests.
 At the City of St. Albert, advocacy priorities are projects that require assistance or decisions outside of the City of St. Albert’s direct control – they involve partnerships, funding and policy development from other levels of government and non-government stakeholders.

-St. Albert City Council reviews and updates their advocacy plan annually to ensure it reflects the most current needs and priorities of the community, and to ensure resources are being directed to the appropriate areas.
+St. Albert City Council reviews and updates advocacy initiatives annually to ensure they reflect the most current needs and priorities of the community, and to ensure resources are being directed to the appropriate areas.

 There are various stages that a project moves through between inception and completion.
 The needs of the project change throughout its lifecycle based on constantly changing environmental factors.

 Advocacy is only one part of a successful project.
 Advocacy is sometimes needed at various points of a project’s lifecycle, not just the beginning.
 Projects are monitored and advocacy can resume at any point if it becomes necessary to keep the project moving forward.